 Minerva is a very small village located in the state of Ohio.
 With a population of 3,676 people and three constituent neighborhoods, Minerva is the 314th largest community in Ohio.

-Minerva is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Minerva is a village of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Minerva who work in sales jobs (15.82%), office and administrative support (14.27%), and food service (7.72%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Minerva is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Minerva is a village of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Minerva who work in office and administrative support (14.90%), sales jobs (12.97%), and food service (7.11%).

 The people who call Minerva home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Minerva residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Minerva include Irish, English, Italian, and French .

 The most common language spoken in Minerva is English.
-Other important languages spoken here include German and Slavic languages.
+Other important languages spoken here include Spanish and German.